cwangjiang/Takens_protein/README.md

 ```bash
 >>Combinetraj
 ```
-This will generate `traj.mat`, which contain 370,000 points.
+This will generate `traj.mat`, which contains 370,000 points.
-We also generate an ensemble of smaller trajectories, each simulation just contatin 1000 point, the ensemble is `subtraj.mat`, which contain 37,000 points.
+We also generate an ensemble of smaller trajectories, each simulation just contributes 1000 point, the ensemble is `subtraj.mat`, which contain 37,000 points.

 #### 2_pdmap
 Move `subtraj.mat` here to conduct pivot diffusion maps on 37,000 points.
 Similar as before, numcut = 1000, rcut = 0.38, which gives 478 pivots, in diffusion maps, eps = 0.8, alpha = 1.0, then extract CV <img src="https://latex.codecogs.com/gif.latex?\psi_2,\psi_3">.
 This will generate a `dMap.mat`, which is the diffusion map of the small ensemble.